 So, it’s not surprising that 79% of customers say they prefer live chat purely because of the immediacy it offers compared to other channels.

-How immediately do customers get their questions answered with chat?
+So, how quickly do customers get their questions answered through chat?

 Well, the average response time for emails is 12 hours.

 By using live chat, your customers can get answers to their questions in two minutes.

 In our study of 1,000 websites, we found that 21% of all live chat requests were ignored.

 Not only does this deliver a poor customer experience, but it is not in line with customer expectations.

 You can’t respond quickly to customers if you don’t respond at all.

 For companies that do use live chat, what you should do is treat it as you would a phone call and never let a chat go unanswered.
 If you are not available, provide an option for customers that allows them to contact you by email, should they initiate a chat (a standard feature in most chat applications).

 Using live chat to improve customer satisfaction rates